TYPO3-extensions/sphinx/Documentation/Index.rst

 		Installs a full-fledged Sphinx environment within your TYPO3 website.
 Builds and renders Sphinx/reStructuredText-based projects such as extension manuals, official reference guides or your own in-house documents as HTML/JSON/PDF either from TYPO3 Backend or from command-line, as you prefer.
-Features a reStructuredText editor with cross-reference browser.
+Features a reStructuredText editor with cross-reference browser and syntax highlighting.

 	:Keywords:
 		reStructuredText, reST, sphinx-doc, sphinx, LaTeX, documentation

 	:Copyright:
-		2013
+		2013-2014

 	:Author:
 		Xavier Perseguers